hashicorp/consul/website/source/docs/guides/autopilot.html.md

 ## Summary

-In this guide we configured most of the Autopilot features; dead server cleanup, server stabalization, redunancy zone tags, upgrade migration, and upgrade version tag.
+In this guide we configured most of the Autopilot features; dead server cleanup, server stabilization, redundancy zone tags, upgrade migration, and upgrade version tag.

-To learn more about the Autopilot settings we did not configure, [last_contact_threshold](https://www.consul.io/docs/agent/options.html#last_contact_threshold) and [max_trailing_logs](https://www.consul.io/docs/agent/options.html#max_trailing_logs), either read the agent configuration documenation or use the help flag with the opertor autopilot `consul operator autopilot set-config -h`.
+To learn more about the Autopilot settings we did not configure, [last_contact_threshold](https://www.consul.io/docs/agent/options.html#last_contact_threshold) and [max_trailing_logs](https://www.consul.io/docs/agent/options.html#max_trailing_logs), either read the agent configuration documentation or use the help flag with the operator autopilot `consul operator autopilot set-config -h`.